 Embryogenesis is a fascinating process.
 It is the process by which a single fertilized cell is turned into a multi-cellular organism.
 It is a really beautiful phenomenon, studied in various species, from the sea urchin, to the fruit fly, to the zebrafish, to the chicken, to the mouse, to the human.

-The Embryo Digital Atlas is an open source web based platform for the visualization of complex experimental datasets of embryogenesis in an easy and beautiful way.
+In addition, I am leading the Embryo Digital Atlas, an open source web based platform for the visualization of complex experimental datasets of embryogenesis in an easy and beautiful way.
 This is supported by the Mozilla Science Lab and you can contribute here.
-Thanks Abby for the interview!
+Thanks Abby for the interview.
 Here is a blog post describing The Embryo Digital Atlas’ journey to the Global Sprint.
+We were present at the NYC Media Lab 2017 demo at The New School and we are showcased on the Information is Beautiful Award website.